 In 2016, activists responded by calling for transparency and superdelegate reform.
 Surprisingly, the DNC met some of their demands.
 For example, superdelegate voting — a system which let party leaders sway the primary and helped Clinton clinch the nomination — would not take place unless there is no clear winner by July, when the nomination convention is scheduled.

 This decision, however, is also up for change.
-Politico reported that some DNC officials, fearing Sen. Bernie Sanders’s, I‑Vermont, rise in the polls, are considering reinstating superdelegate voting at the convention to screw him out of the nomination.
+Politico reported that some DNC officials, fearing a rise in the polls from Sen. Bernie Sanders, I‑Vermont, are considering reinstating superdelegate voting at the convention to screw him out of the nomination.

 These facts confirm what the party’s left-leaning members have always known: The Democratic Party repudiates its voters whenever it can.
 The DNC chooses billionaires and big businesses, and has firmly committed itself to their interests, disregarding popular interests.
 Fundamentally, the party represents and maintains an oligarchical relationship with the country’s political system.